bd – Quickly Go Back to a Parent Directory Instead of Typing “cd ../../..” Redundantly

 How to Install bd in Linux Systems

-Run the following commands to download and install bd under /usr/bin/ using the wget command, make it executable and create the required alias in your ~/.bashrc file:
+On other distributions, run the following commands to download and install bd under /usr/bin/ using the wget command, make it executable and create the required alias in your ~/.bashrc file:

-$ wget --no-check-certificate -O /usr/bin/bd https://raw.github.com/vigneshwaranr/bd/master/bd
+$ wget --no-check-certificate -O /usr/local/bin/bd https://raw.github.com/vigneshwaranr/bd/master/bd

-$ chmod +rx /usr/bin/bd
+$ chmod +rx /usr/local/bin/bd

-$ echo 'alias bd=". bd -si" >> ~/.bashrc
+$ echo 'alias bd=". bd -si"' >> ~/.bashrc

 $ source ~/.bashrc